aelve/guide/INSTALL.md

     $ cabal update
     $ cabal install --dependencies-only
     $ cabal build

-Delete the contents of `static/tracking.html` (because otherwise information about visits will be sent to me):

-    $ truncate -s 0 static/tracking.html

 Make a new subdomain in Apache.
 For me, it means writing this to `/etc/apache2/sites-available/guide.conf`: